-We’ve tested 300 headphones and below are our recommendations for the best wireless over ear headphones to buy in 2019.
-See also our recommendations for the best Bluetooth headphones and the best over-ear headphones.
+We’ve tested 332 headphones and below are our recommendations for the best wireless over-ear headphones to buy in 2019.
+See also our recommendations for the best over-ear noise cancelling headphones, the best Bluetooth headphones and the best over-ear headphones.

 If you want to be able to fine-tune your sound exactly to your liking, then get the Sennheiser HD 4.50.
-They are not as comfortable or easy-to-use as the Plantronics BackBeat Pro 2, but they are far more customizable thanks to the Sennheiser Cap Tune app.
+They’re less easy-to-use than the Plantronics BackBeat Pro 2, but they’re far more customizable thanks to their compatibility with Sennheiser Captune app.
 This app gives you access to a great parametric equalizer so you can have greater control over your listening experience.
-The Sennheiser HD 4.50 also have active noise-canceling (ANC), so they are better at blocking out disruptive noises than the BackBeat Pro 2 without leaking out as much sound.
+The Sennheiser HD 4.50 also have better isolation performance than the BackBeat Pro 2.

-On the other hand, the overall sound might be boomy for some, and the ANC feature is not the most powerful, but it is to be expected on budget headphones.
+On the downside, the Mpow H5 might sound a bit boomy to some and they have a slightly cheap-looking design.
 They also have the shortest battery life of this list at 12 hours, but this should last you an average day without too much problem and shouldn’t be a concern if you charge them daily.

 Our recommendations above are what we think are currently the best wireless over-ear headphones to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for over-ear Bluetooth headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.